 The Torah is telling us, without telling us overtly; why it was Moses was chosen.
 He was chosen because of these things.
 He wasn't just a shepherd who cared for defenseless sheep; he cared for defenseless people.
 All of these is important to who he was as a leader.
 But the last thing important about it, is that he stopped to notice the burning bush.
 He said, "Isn't this remarkable?"
 And God saw that, and it was the last thing that happens before God says, "I have a job for you."

 Is the Torah implying to us that this was the clincher – this was the last event, the last happening that made Moses right for this job?
 And if so, what was so special about noticing the bush?
 Everyone can notice the bush; it was a miracle, right?

-Maybe it would have gone better if God made an impressive miracle to begin with.
-Now, if He really wanted to get Moses's attention, something like – forgive me – remember that sinful Wizard of Oz?
-The wicked witch writing Dorothy's name smoked from a broom in the sky?
+Maybe it would have gone better, if God made an impressive miracle to begin with.
+Now, if He really wanted to get Moses's attention, something like – forgive me – remember that scene from Wizard of Oz?
+The wicked witch riding Dorothy's name smoked from a broom in the sky?
 I mean, that got her attention.
 What about lightning that sears a message into rock?
 "Moses, I need you.
 Love, God."